Henry Highland Garnet biography

 The following year, Garnet moved to Washington, D.C., to serve as pastor of the Fifteenth Street Presbyterian Church there.
-While in Washington, Garnet was chosen by President Abraham Lincoln to speak to the House of Representatives—making him the first black speaker to address Congress.
+On February 12, 1865, while in Washington, Garnet made history when he was chosen by President Abraham Lincoln to speak to the House of Representatives—making him the first black speaker to address Congress.

 Fulfilling a longtime dream, Garnet traveled to Africa in 1881.
 He was appointed to a government post in Liberia.
 Unfortunately, his time in the African nation was short.
 Garnet died in February 1882, only a few months after his arrival.